 In addition to our primary hospital location at the Academic Health Center in Indianapolis, IN, we have convenient locations to better serve our communities throughout the state.

-Sort through 7 facilities offering Gastroenterology, Hepatology & Nutrition care by entering your city or zip below.
+Sort through 9 facilities offering Pediatric Gastroenterology, Hepatology & Nutrition care by entering your city or zip below.